CharlesHenryVIII/TooSquared/README.md

  * Add Upload template type in vertex and index buffer objects
  * Remove the need to add SDL.dll to each building version
 	* Build directly against the lib instead?

+## Do Not TODO's:
+ * Operator overloads on WorldPos and ChunkPos
+ * Convert to GLFW to remove the dependancy on dlls

 &nbsp;